b0ase/nerd/STRATEGIC_PLAN.md

 ---

-**Current Status:** BACDS foundation complete with desktop app, API server, web interface, and BitStream MVP. **Week 5 file chunking system COMPLETE** - any file type can now be split into Bitcoin-addressed chunks with payment URLs.
-Ready for Week 6 P2P protocol development or continue with packaging for distribution.
-Project successfully evolved from desktop application concept to comprehensive Bitcoin-addressed content delivery ecosystem under the **BitNet** brand with working chunk distribution system for any file type.
+**Current Status:** BACDS foundation complete with desktop app, API server, web interface, BitStream MVP, **Week 5 file chunking system COMPLETE**, and **Week 6 P2P protocol COMPLETE** - Files can now be chunked and distributed across a peer-to-peer network with automatic discovery and retrieval.
+Ready for Week 7 payment integration or continue with packaging for distribution.
+Project successfully evolved from desktop application concept to comprehensive BitNet ecosystem with working P2P chunk distribution.

 ## 💼 BILLABLE HOURS LOG